-Everyone is familiar with the search paradigm.
+Everyone is familiar with the search paradigm and search applications.
 You use search to locate information via search engines.
-You use search to buy things on eCommerce websites.
+You use search to buy things on websites.
 Search lets us filter through large data sets of hotel rooms, airline flights, or product reviews to get the best deal.
 And, of course, those consumer experiences create expectations in the workplace.
 Now business users and data analysts expect to search their enterprise data too, particularly big data.

 Wikipedia uses Elasticsearch to provide full-text search with highlighted search snippets, search-as-you-type, and did-you-mean suggestions.
 The Guardian uses Elasticsearch to combine visitor logs with social-network data to provide real-time feedback to its editors about the public’s response to new articles.
 Elasticsearch uses Lucene and tries to make all its features available through the JSON and Java API.

 Use Zoomdata to visualize search index data from Apache Solr, Elasticsearch, or Cloudera Search.
 Learn more today!